puutaro/CommandClick/README.md

 <br>
 <br>
 <br>
-This is "both" end browser from backend + frontend.
+This is "fullend" browser from backend + frontend.
 <br>
 <br>
 <br>